Eschatologue/CM_wiki/docs/class/monk/shadow.md

 ### Level 6: Shadow Step

 While entirely within Dim Light or Darkness, you can use a **:rsc-b: Bonus Action**{ .rsc } to teleport up to 60 feet to an unoccupied space you can see that is also in Dim Light or Darkness.
-You then have **:d20-adv Advantage:**{ .d20 } on the next melee attack you make before the end of the turn.
+You then have **:d20-adv Advantage:**{.d20} on the next melee attack you make before the end of the turn.

 ### Level 11: Improved Shadow Step